tasket/wyng-backup/README.md

 #### arch-check

 Intensive check of archive integrity, reading each session's _deltas_ completely starting with the newest and working back to the oldest.
-This differs from `verify` which first builds a complete index and checks a session as a complete volume (thus reading delta information from past sessions in addition to the specified session).
+This differs from `verify` which first builds a complete index and checks a complete volume.

 Using `--session=newest` provides a 'verify the last session' function (useful after an incremental backup).
 Otherwise, supplying a date-time will make `arch-check` start the check from that point and